BeyondTrust/pbis-open/docs/md/domainjoin-cli.8.md

 Joins the machine to the AD domain <domain> and configures AD authentication.
 This operation requires valid AD credentials for <domain> to be specified as <username> and <password>.
 If <username> or <password> are not specified on the command line, **domainjoin-cli** will prompt for them.

 [ENTERPRISE]
-For **PBIS Enterprise**, the credentials can be retrieved from a **BeyondTrust Password Safe** instance; see the `--configFile` option.
+For **BeyondTrust AD Bridge Enterprise**, the credentials can be retrieved from a **BeyondTrust Password Safe** instance; see the `--configFile` option.
 [/ENTERPRISE]

 The join command supports the following options:

 `--ou` <organizational_unit>

 [INDENT]Joins the machine to the OU <organizational_unit> instead of the default "Computers" OU.
-The OU to which a machine is joined determines which users will be able to authenticate against the machine and which group policies will be applied.  **Note:** Group policy support is an **PBIS Enterprise** feature.
+The OU to which a machine is joined determines which users will be able to authenticate against the machine and which group policies will be applied.  **Note:** Group policy support is an **BeyondTrust AD Bridge Enterprise** feature.
 If the <organizational_unit> is not supplied, you will be prompted for it. `--` can be used to indicate the OU value is not supplied and to separate it from subsequent parameters.
 [ENTERPRISE]

 `--assumeDefaultCell` `auto`|`no`|`force`